Create layers for drawing vectors on ggplot2 plots. These functions accept

 When specifying the vector direction using polar coordinates, you can provide either:

-: the vector direction in degrees (which is automatically converted to radians).
+angle: the vector direction in radians.angle_deg: the vector direction in degrees (which is automatically converted to radians).

 The endpoints are computed by translating the starting point using these

-polar coordinates along with the supplied distance
+polar coordinates along with the supplied distance.

 The data is converted to long format (two rows per vector) via StatVector and rendered with GeomStream.
 Optionally, arrowheads can be added to indicate direction.